SimJunYou/CS2113T-TP-UG/UG.md

 `timetable -del <day> <lesson_index>`

 **Example Usage:**
-Let’s say that you have a lesson on TUESDAY, with the index of `1`.
+Let’s say that you have a lesson on Tuesday, with the index of `1`.
 To remove a lesson from your timetable:
 1. Type `timetable -del`, followed by the lesson’s details, `TUESDAY 1`.
 The whole command would be `timetable -del TUESDAY 1`.
 2. Then, simply press the Enter key to execute it.